Miami University: Media organizations

 Miami has a variety of media outlets.
 The student-run newspaper, The Miami Student, claims to have been founded in 1826, which would make it the oldest university newspaper in the United States.
 However, the first issue is dated May 1867, and the paper refers to itself as "the oldest college newspaper west of the Alleghenies."
 The Miami Student Magazine is a sister publication to the newspaper.
 The bi-annual publication includes feature writing and short stories.
 The undergraduate literature and art magazine, Inklings, is available in print and online.
 RedHawk Radio (WMSR) is Miami's only student radio station.
 Miami University Television (MUTV) is available on cable in Oxford, Ohio.
 UP Magazine is Miami's student-run fashion magazine that publishes an issue each semester and also maintains a blog.
-Hate & Dishonor is a satirical publication at Miami, with the name parodying the Miami code of values known as Love and Honor.

 Miami University Men's Glee Club

 Aside from the university's student newspaper, the university's oldest and longest-running academic student organization is the Miami University Men's Glee Club.
 Founded in 1907 by professor Raymond H. Burke, composer of Miami's fight song and alma mater, the glee club is among the oldest and largest groups of its kind in the nation.
-It is composed of over 100 singers selected by audition from all academic disciplines.
-The group's repertoire ranges from Gregorian Chant and Renaissance motets to folksongs, popular music, and spirituals.
-The Glee Club performs three concerts, in fall, winter, and spring each year at Miami's Hall Auditorium, constructed in 1907–8.
-The fall semester concerts are paired with Miami's large mixed choir, Collegiate Chorale.
-In addition to these, the Glee Club will often perform at Miami University events, local churches, and high schools in the greater Ohio area.
+Its roughly 80 singers are selected by audition and perform on campus and around the world.

-The Glee Club has also performed with major symphony orchestras at a regional and national level; most frequently with the Cincinnati Symphony Orchestra.
+The Glee Club has performed with major symphony orchestras, among them the Cincinnati Symphony Orchestra.
 Throughout its history, the Glee Club has worked with renowned composers, conductors and singers such as Morten Lauridsen, Martina Arroyo, Max Rudolf, Thomas Schippers, Paul Salamunovich, A.R.
 Rahman, and most recently Italian tenor Alessandro Brustenghi.
 In 2014, the Glee Club performed a Memorial Day service at the Normandy American Cemetery and Memorial, as part of its biannual international tour, and later won the First European Prize with Great Distinction at the Concours Europeen de Chant Choral 2014 (European Choir Competition).

 The Glee Club also hosts one men's a cappella singing group, The Cheezies.
-This group consists of approximately 15 members auditioned from the Glee Club.